DaryllGomas/Ancients/docs/timeline.md

 ## Timeline Periods

-The timeline currently displayed on the website covers the following historical periods, in chronological order:
+The timeline currently displayed on the website covers the following historical periods and key events, in chronological order:

-### Conventional History Sections

 1. **PREHISTORIC PERIOD (300,000 - 10,000 BCE)**
    - Origin of Homo sapiens (300,000 BCE) - EMERGENCE OF HUMANS